Usually we mean DNS uses UDP port 53 but TCP port 53 is reserved for DNS too.

 One can ask: "Why AXFR and large messages must use TCP?".
 The reason is ability to use UDP-based services with large responses for DDoS-attacks.

-All general-purpose DNS implementations MUST support both UDP and TCP
+All general-purpose DNS implementations MUST support both UDP and TCP transport.

 It means that each DNS-server implementation must support both transport protocols.